Introduction

 };

-To cater to the diverse needs of readers, I have developed and maintained a supplementary plugin for the site, allowing readers to practice problems in their preferred code editor, conveniently during breaks.
+To cater to different readers' needs, I have developed and maintained problem-solving plugins for the site, enabling readers to practice problems in their preferred code editor, facilitating leisure learning.

-The plugin is not mandatory, but I recommend installing the Chrome browser extension, as you might frequently switch to the LeetCode platform while reading this site.
-The Chrome extension can provide some assistance.
-You can choose to install the vscode/Jetbrain plugins based on your practice needs.
+The problem-solving plugins are not mandatory, but I recommend installing the Chrome browser extension because you may frequently switch to LeetCode pages while reading the site, and the Chrome extension can offer some assistance.
+You can choose to install the vscode/Jetbrain plugins based on your problem-solving needs.

-For installation and usage methods of each plugin, refer to Chrome Plugin, vscode Plugin, Jetbrain Plugin.
+For installation and usage of the various problem-solving plugins, see Chrome Plugin, vscode Plugin, and Jetbrain Plugin.